 The ETFs are subject to certain restrictions and practices contained in securities legislation, including NI 81-102, which are designed in part to ensure that the investments of the ETFs are diversified and relatively liquid and to ensure the proper administration of the ETFs.
 The ETFs are managed in accordance with these restrictions and practices set out in NI 81-102.
-In addition, certain restrictions and practices that are applicable to conventional mutual funds are not applicable to the ETFs because each is an "alternative mutual fund" under NI 81-102.
+With respect to the Alternative ETFs, certain restrictions and practices that are applicable to conventional mutual funds are not applicable to the Alternative ETFs because each is an "alternative mutual fund" under NI 81-102.

-The ETFs are managed in accordance with the restrictions and practices applicable to alternative mutual funds, except as otherwise permitted by exemptions obtained from the Canadian securities regulatory authorities.
-The term "alternative mutual fund" includes, among others, a mutual fund that has adopted fundamental investment objectives that permit it to use or invest in specified derivatives, to borrow cash or to engage in short selling in a manner that is not permitted for other mutual funds under NI 81-102.
+The Alternative ETFs are managed in accordance with the restrictions and practices applicable to alternative mutual funds, except as otherwise permitted by exemptions obtained from the Canadian securities regulatory authorities.
+The term "alternative mutual fund" includes, among others, a mutual fund that has adopted fundamental investment objectives that permit it to use or invest in specified derivatives, to borrow cash or to engage in short selling in a manner that is not permitted by other mutual funds under NI 81-102.